ETCDEVTeam/sidekick-doc/README.md

 #### Conceptual requirements

-There are a few key challenges in developing a sidechain-ready client.
+There are a few key challenges in developing a sidechain-ready scenario.

 __Consensus__.
 It's likely that on the side network it won't be desirable to use Proof of Work (at least for the immediate use-cases -- it doesn't take too far of a visionary leap to imagine a range of reasons and contexts accomodating the gamut of consensus patterns).
 First use-cases are insulated, federated, and are eager to gain the benefits that come without reverence to fully distributed consensus.
 A likely and probably first-use case is Proof of Authority, so we'll tend that direction in this experiment.

 __Chain-to-chain communication__.
 For sidechains, this will mean establishing the mechanism that is able to inform block validation relative to the state of the mainnet.
 As a client/protocol implementation this will likely mean changes or additions to RLPx protocol, p2p patterns, and the refactoring of clients towards simultaneous multi-chain support.
+Our implementation will outsource this responsibility to a "sidecar" application.

 __Checkpoints__.
 Tying together points `1` and `2`, implementing checkpoints will be in large part a function of how we decide to roll consensus and communication between chains.
-The interesting part will be building the logistics a system that can be used to efficiently "fingerprint" a state of affairs on the sidenet, store that data in the mainnet, and then use a query from mainnet of that data to validate the integrity of the sidenet later on.
+The interesting part will be building the logistics a system that can be used to efficiently "fingerprint" a state of affairs on the sidenet, store that data in the mainnet, and then use a query from mainnet for that data to validate the integrity of the sidenet later on.
 There will be hashes.
-There will be signatures.
-And, since we're ETC, there will probably be a smart contract or two.

 > Aside: IMO it's really dumb that they're called smart contracts.
 They're not smart and they're not really contracts.
 They're just programs.

-#### Things we'll build
+#### Things we'll (sort of) build

 1. A Proof of Authority mechanism to solve the `Consensus` requirement.
 2. A mechanism to enable chain-to-chain communication.